 Begin the conversation by thanking them for coming in to meet and gradually begin asking them questions.

 Keep in mind that this is a volunteer position so try to avoid making it feel like a job interview.

 Example Volunteer Interview Questions

-- How long have you been involved with ABC Organization?
+- How long have you been attending ABC Church?

 - Please tell me how you learned of this volunteer position.

-- Tell me why you would like to volunteer for ABC Organization.
+- Tell me why you would like to volunteer for ABC Church.

-- Why are are interested in this particular volunteer position?
+- Why are you interested in this particular volunteer position?